lindenb/jvarkit/docs/VcfFilterGtf.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
-    --coding
+    --biotype
-      What type of gtf feature should be used.
+      What biotype 'x'  should be used.
       Default: all
       Possible Values: [all, protein_coding]
-    --extends
+    --extend, --extends, -x
       extends each gtf feature by 'x' bases.A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb